MG-SOFT NETCONF Simulator

 The future of network management and network configuration is here!

-MG-SOFT NETCONF Simulator software application can simulate numerous network devices supporting the NETCONF and RESTCONF configuration protocols (NETCONF/RESTCONF servers) on one computer, where each simulated server listens on a different IP address and/or port, supports its own set of YANG modules and features, as well as NETCONF access parameters (SSH or TLS, user credentials, certificates).
-Simulated servers also support sending basic NETCONF notifications to subscribed clients (RFC 5277).
+MG-SOFT NETCONF Simulator software application can simulate numerous network devices supporting the NETCONF and RESTCONF configuration protocols (NETCONF/RESTCONF servers) on one computer.
+Each simulated server can be configured to listen on different IP address and ports for NETCONF and RESTCONF requests, support its own set of YANG modules and features, as well as distinct NETCONF/RESTCONF access parameters (SSH or TLS, user credentials, certificates).
+Simulated servers also support sending NETCONF and RESTCONF notifications to subscribed clients.

 The main components of the software are the simulator engine and the management console (screen shot).
-Simulator engine continuously runs as a system service and simulates NETCONF servers.
-An easy-to-use management console (GUI) is provided for configuring and managing simulated NETCONF server instances.
-The management console incorporates bulk commands that let you create, configure, start and stop simulating a group of NETCONF servers at a time.
+Simulator engine continuously runs as a system service and simulates NETCONF/RESTCONF servers.
+An easy-to-use management console (GUI) is provided for configuring and managing simulated NETCONF/RESTCONF server instances.
+The management console incorporates bulk commands that let you create, configure, start and stop simulating a group of NETCONF/RESTCONF servers at a time.
 It also features a built-in IP address manager utility that lets you easily add IP addresses to the local network interfaces in order for simulated servers to listen on these addresses.
 The software also supports acquiring IP addresses and Call Home targets via DHCP.

 MG-SOFT NETCONF Simulator can take a snapshot of any NETCONF server on the network and simulate such server.
 In addition to the configuration and/or state data retrieved from a real NETCONF device, the software can download also the YANG modules from it and discover the features it supports.
 All this information is stored in a YANG profile that can be easily assigned to one or more simulated NETCONF servers.